Snehitha98/COMP525-h2/README.md

     * increment index by 3
 * Assign an empty list to variable named **result**
 * initialize a variable named **k**, of type integer that returns range of number of elements in a list from zero to length of flat_list, with a step value 3
+* use for loop to iterate over k with loop variable named **i**
     * concatenating result and slicing flat_list by making ID,last name and gpa as sublist and storing it in a list **result**
 * Return **result**